By June RamliTweet

 “Gone are the days of American dollars.
 Nowadays everything is rounded up towards (the) local currency,” he said.

-He also said that expats in Indonesia, are paid a net salary and tax are borne by the company.
+He also said that ex-pats in Indonesia, are paid a net salary and taxes are borne by the company.

 “It is very little, the contribution ratio is two per cent from staff and three per cent from the employer.
 Workers can also take the money out once they have resigned (from the company) or they can opt to leave it in there for the interest,” he said.